intrepidza/loan_data_project/README.md

 To note:
 - File has over 2.9 million records and 142 columns.
-- It includes accepted loans issued by Lending Club over between the years 2007 through 2020, including details on borrower characteristics, credit and account history, loan terms, loan status (current, paid, default, etc.).
+- It includes accepted loans issued by Lending Club from the year 2007 through to the third quarter of 2020, including details on borrower characteristics, credit and account history, loan terms, loan status (current, paid, default, etc.).
 - I'm using this dataset even though it's US related, since there does not appear to be a readily available SA dataset.
-- According to the dictionary, the dataset once container a 'member_id' column representing a borrower.
-This no longer exists.
-For the sake of simplification, it will be assumed that every loan entry is associated with a unique borrower. (using same 'id')
+- According to the data dictionary, the dataset once contained a 'member_id' column representing a borrower, which no longer exists.
+For the sake of simplification, it will be assumed that every loan entry is associated with a unique borrower. (using same 'id' as the borrower identifier)
-- Limitations of the dataset are that it mostly reflects approved loans.
-No view of the methodology used to approve the loans.
+- Limitations of the dataset are that it reflects approved loans and that the exact methodology used to analyse the data and approve the loans is unknown.
-- Data is more useful as a post-issuance risk check to assess how much money is allocated to which types of loans, and the associated credit grades.
+- The data is however useful as a post-issuance risk check to assess how much money is allocated to which types of loans, and the associated credit grades etc.

 ## Dashboard is viewable at:
 - https://loandatadashboard.streamlit.app

-The resulting Dashboard represents data between 2018 and 2020.
+The resulting Dashboard represents data between 2018 up until the third quarter of 2020.
 This is read from the parquet file 'loan_data.parquet' residing in the current source Github repository.
 (Only a subset of years were extracted owing to Github and Streamlit file-size limitations for free usage.)

 The Dashboard allows one to filter on the Loan Purpose, Credit Rating and State.
 It provides an overview of the amount loaned, what purpose it was loaned for, the States of borrowers to which money was loaned, the term, and relating Credit Grades.